bloomberg/lucene-solr/solr/contrib/ltr/README.md

     }
 }
 ```
 This is an example of a toy Multiple Additive Trees.
-Type specifies the class to be using to
+Class specifies the class to be using to
-interpret the model (MultipleAdditiveTreesModel in the case of Multiple Additive Trees).
+interpret the model.
 Name is the
 model identifier you will use when making request to the ltr framework.
 Features specifies the feature space that you want extracted when using this
 model.
 All features that appear in the model params will be used for scoring and